inchanji/Estimating-Sky-Level/README.md

-When incorporating our subroutines to yours, the only thing you do is to import all subroutines and global variables, then run estimate_sky(xc,yc,Re) where (xc,yc) is the center of position and Re is the half-light-radius estimated by SExtractor.
+When incorporating our subroutines to yours, the only thing you do is to import all subroutines and global variables, then run estimate_sky(xc,yc,Re) where (xc,yc) is the center of object and Re is the half-light-radius estimated by SExtractor.
-Sometines you need to redefine the maximum position of an image (All.MaxPos) or zero-point mag (All.m0).
+Sometimes you need to redefine the maximum position of an image (All.MaxPos) or zero-point mag (All.m0).